 Hand Lake Trail is a 1.3 mile lightly trafficked out and back trail located near Blue River, Oregon that features a lake and is rated as moderate.
-The trail is primarily used for hiking and trail running and is accessible from July until October.
+The trail is primarily used for hiking and trail running and is best used from July until October.
 Dogs are also able to use this trail.

 Not as long as I thought it would be.
 I completed the hike in July of 2014.
 The lake was mostly dried up and the area around the lake was very spongy mud.
 The lava piles behind the lake are an awesome viewpoint to the surrounding areas.
 The three sided cabin was neat.
 Lots of vegetation to look at.